zhenga8533/leak-duck/README.md

     python src/run.py
     ```

-    When run locally, the script will create two folders in your project root: `html/` (containing the raw HTML of each scraped page) and `json/` (containing the generated data files).
+    When run locally, the script will create two folders in your project root: `html/` and `json/`.
 These folders are included in the `.gitignore` and will not be committed to your repository.

 ---